lukaswatts-cloud/digital-property-insights/README.md

 2. In the left-hand menu, under **Build**, click on **App Hosting**.
 3. Click the **Manage** button next to your backend (named "backend").
 4. Go to the **Settings** tab.
-5. Under the "Deployment" section, click the **"Connect to GitHub"** button.
+5. Under the "Deployment" section, click the **"Connect to GitHub"** button (if you haven't already).
 6. Authorize Firebase to access your GitHub account and select your `digital-property-insights` repository.
 7. For the **"Live branch (for rollouts)"**, choose your `main` branch.
 Because you just pushed your code in Step 3, the `main` branch now exists, and the error message you saw before should be gone.
 8. Leave the **"App root directory"** as `/`.